Assassination of Japan's Shinzo Abe stuns world leaders

 “Italy is distraught over the terrible attack against Japan and its free, democratic debate.
 Abe was a great protagonist of Japanese and international political life in recent decades, thanks to his innovative spirit and reformist vision,” Draghi said in a statement.

+Norwegian Foreign Minister Anniken Huitfeldt noted that Abe was killed “while campaigning for his fellow party members.
+All politicians should be safe while executing their work for democracy.”

-Indonesian Foreign Minister Retno Marsudi, who is in Bali as president of the Group of 20 nations' foreign ministers meeting in Bali, Indonesia, lamented Abe's "untimely demise" and said he "will always be remembered as a prime example for all."
+Indonesian Foreign Minister Retno Marsudi, who is president of the Group of 20 nations' foreign ministers meeting in Bali, Indonesia, lamented Abe's "untimely demise" and said he "will always be remembered as a prime example for all."

+“It is with great dismay that all of us as participants have just learned that the former Prime Minister of Japan has passed away after the assassination," German Foreign Minister Annalena Baerbock said after the summit.
+"My thoughts, our thoughts here at the G-20 meeting are with his family, with his friends, and it is with great sadness that we also send our greetings to all the citizens of Japan.”

 In China however, Abe's shooting triggered unfavorable comments from tens of thousands of nationalist citizens on social media.